MerlinMason/precursive/site/content/pages/index.md

 customers_heading: Customers of all sizes succeed with Precursive
 appexchange_heading: Available on the Salesforce AppExchange®
 appexchange_subheading: ""
-appexchange_description: 'Precursive is the #1 app on Salesforce AppExchange® for high tech, telecommunications, media and consulting industries.
-Read customer reviews on how we help them succeeed.'
+appexchange_description: 'Precursive is the #1 app on Salesforce AppExchange® for high tech, telecoms, media and consulting industries.
+Read reviews which share examples of customer success.'
 demo_form_image: /assets/backgrounds/girl-smile-1485428288.jpg
 salesforce_heading: Connecting Sales and Delivery
 salesforce_description: Align sales with delivery in Salesforce to create an effortless customer experience